 Types of accommodation in Auckland

-Each neighbourhood in Auckland has a distinct character and vibe, and expats should determine which area best suits them before starting the house hunt.
+As each neighbourhood in Auckland has a distinct character, you’ll need to decide which area suits you best before starting your house hunt.
 Another critical consideration is proximity to both work and school.
 Many Aucklanders either own cars or rely on buses, so traffic throughout the city can be severe.

 Finding accommodation in Auckland

-Expats can find accommodation through online property portals, social networking sites and in the classified sections of local newspapers.
+You can find accommodation through online property portals, social networking sites, and through real-estate agents and some relocation companies.

-As the property market in Auckland is extensive, fast-paced and competitive, expats should also consider approaching a real-estate agency.
+As the property market in Auckland is extensive, fast-paced, and competitive, enlisting the services of a real-estate agency can be beneficial.
 These agencies usually have intimate knowledge of the local market, as well as access to housing deals that might not be listed online.
-Agencies can be found throughout the city, and expats shouldn't have difficulty locating one.

 Renting accommodation in Auckland